 If you are an immigrant in the United States and you are in the process of getting deported, you might have options.
 It is important to understand your options to develop a strong defense and increase your chances of remaining in the United States.
-Our Orange County DUI defense lawyers explain what you can do if you are facing a deportation order.
+Our Orange County immigration lawyers explain what you can do if you are facing a deportation order.

 Cancellation of Removal

 If you are a lawful permanent resident of the United States, you might be eligible for cancellation of removal.
 To obtain a cancellation of removal, you would need to ask the court for relief from deportation proceedings and allow you to keep your green card.
 To qualify, you will need to have been a green card holder for at least five years and have continually resided in the United States for at least seven years after being admitted.
 You must also not have been convicted of a serious crime.